Insight and Inspiration for Flying Higher in Endeavors that Make a Difference

 Life in the ancient world was full of adversity.
-If you lived to adulthood, you likely endured war, famine, plague, or some combination of the three.
+If you lived to adulthood, you likely endured war, famine, plague, natural disaster, or some combination of these.

-In antiquity, there was a flowering of philosophical approaches to the art of living well and even flourishing while navigating such difficulties.
+In antiquity, there was a flowering of philosophical approaches to the art of living well and even flourishing while embracing uncertainty and navigating these difficulties.

 The Three Disciplines

-Stoicism, more than any other approach, is a lived philosophical practice.
-Epictetus, an important Stoic teacher, established three core practices, or disciplines.
+Stoicism is a lived philosophical practice.
+Epictetus, an important Stoic teacher, established three core practices, or disciplines.: